-- 11.-(1) Where the Commissioner is given an activation order because of a serious incident or threatened serious incident in an area or place in Singapore, the Commissioner may, during the period the activation order has effect, grant in accordance with this Part a special authorisation to a police officer or a serviceman, or both, for the exercise by the officer or serviceman (as the case may be) of special powers as will substantially assist in all or any of the following: - (a) preventing the occurrence of the serious incident; - (b) reducing the impact of the serious incident, or the threatened serious incident, on the health or safety of the public or on property in the area or place; - (c) controlling public disorder or restoring or maintaining public order after the occurrence of the serious incident; - (d) apprehending the persons responsible for the serious incident;
+- 11.-(1) Where the Commissioner is given an activation order because of a serious incident or threatened serious incident in an area or place in Singapore, the Commissioner may, during the period the activation order has effect, grant in accordance with this Part a special authorisation to a police officer for the exercise by the officer of special powers as will substantially assist in all or any of the following: - (a) preventing the occurrence of the serious incident; - (b) reducing the impact of the serious incident, or the threatened serious incident, on the health or safety of the public or on property in the area or place;

-- (e) preserving the evidence of, or relating to, the serious incident; - (f) supporting the necessary recovery process for the community in the aftermath of the serious incident; - (g) facilitating the activities of emergency service agencies responding to the serious incident.

-(2) In granting a special authorisation under this Part, it is not necessary for the Commissioner to give any person who may be affected by the special authorisation a chance to be heard before the authorisation is granted.
+- (c) controlling public disorder or restoring or maintaining public order after the occurrence of the serious incident; - (d) apprehending the persons responsible for the serious incident; - (e) preserving the evidence of, or relating to, the serious incident; - (f) supporting the necessary recovery process for the community in the aftermath of the serious incident; - (g) facilitating the activities of emergency service agencies responding to the serious incident. - (2) In granting a special authorisation under this Part, it is not necessary for the Commissioner to give any person who may be affected by the special authorisation a chance to be heard before the authorisation is granted.